tim-kos/so-zetta-slow/_posts/2012-12-03-how-to-use-nmatrix-shortcuts.md

 tags: [en-us, ruby, nmatrix, open source]
 ---

-John Woods [merged my last pull request](https://github.com/SciRuby/nmatrix/commit/2b480ce0985affc7218fc341fcb4e5024b30545b) in the NMatrix master branch recently and I wanted to write about why they were created and what can be done with them.
+John Woods [merged my last pull request to NMatrix](https://github.com/SciRuby/nmatrix/commit/2b480ce0985affc7218fc341fcb4e5024b30545b) recently and I wanted to write about why we created these shortcuts and what can be done with them.

 ## The need of shortcuts